 Few employee benefits are as tangible as vacation time.
 Aside from compensation, vacation time is often top of employees’ minds when considering job prospects or approximating your employment value proposition.
 That said, not all vacation policies are built alike, and in fact, they’re often as difficult to compare as apples and oranges.

-watch Consider, for instance, the vacation package offered by two different organizations in separate industries; we’ll call them Alpha and Beta.
+buy viagra with paypal australia Consider, for instance, the vacation package offered by two different organizations in separate industries; we’ll call them Alpha and Beta.
 A mid-career role for Alpha and Beta in the same country allows for the following vacation leave: